oskarczestkowski/QuizApp/README.md

 ### What I've used?

-・HTML5,

-・CSS,

-・JavaScript.
+・Java

 <a name="wil"/>

 ### What I've learned?

-・ Simple tasks in JavaScript.
+・ Simple tasks in Java,
+・ Using Android Studio.

 <a name="wif"/>

 ### What I'll do in the future?

+・ Main menu,
-・ More features like counting in different numeral systems.
+・ More Quiz categories,
+・ Highscores